-Advertising, marketing, and branding at, or in connection with, a charitable, sporting or similar event,unless at least 85% of the audience is reasonably expected to be 21 years of age or older, as determined by reliable, current audience composition data;
+Brand Name Sponsorship of a charitable, sporting or similar event, unless such advertising is targeted to entrants or participants reasonably expected to be 21 years of age or older, as determined by reliable, current audience composition data, and reasonable safeguards have been employed to prohibit advertising from targeting or otherwise reaching entrants or participants reasonably expected to be under 21 years of age, as determined by reliable, current audience composition data;

 Operation of any website of a Marijuana Establishment that fails to verify that the entrant is 21 years of age or older;

-Use of unsolicited pop-up advertisements on the internet or text message;Any advertising of an improper or objectionable nature including, but not limited to, the use of recipe books or pamphlets for Marijuana Products which contain obscene or suggestive statements;
+Any advertising, including the use of Brand Names, of an improper or objectionable nature including, but not limited to, the use of language or images offensive or disparaging to certain groups;

-Advertising, marketing or branding of Marijuana Products, on clothing, cups, drink holders, apparel accessories, electronic equipment or accessories, sporting equipment, novelty items and similar portable promotional items;
+Any advertising, solely for the promotion of Marijuana or Marijuana Products on Marijuana Establishment Branded Goods, including but not limited to clothing, cups, drink holders, apparel accessories, electronic equipment or accessories, sporting equipment, novelty items and similar portable promotional items;

-Advertising, marketing or branding, on or in public or private vehicles and at bus stops, taxi stands, transportation waiting areas, train stations, airports, or other similar transportation venues including, but not limited to, vinyl-wrapped vehicles or signs or logos on transportation vehicles or company cars;
+Advertising on or in public or private vehicles and at bus stops, taxi stands, transportation waiting areas, train stations, airports, or other similar transportation venues including, but not limited to, vinyl-wrapped vehicles or signs or logos on transportation vehicles not owned by the Marijuana Establishment;

-Advertising, marketing, branding, signs or other printed matter advertising any brand or kind of Marijuana Products that are displayed on the exterior or interior of any licensed Premises where Marijuana Products are not regularly and usually kept for sale;
+The display of signs or other printed material advertising any brand or any kind of Marijuana or Marijuana Products that are displayed on the exterior of any licensed Premises;

-Advertising or marketing of the price of Marijuana Products, except as permitted above pursuant to 935 CMR 500.105(4)(a); and
+Advertising of the price of Marijuana or Marijuana Products, except as permitted above pursuant to 935 CMR 500.105(4)(a)6.;

-Display of Marijuana Products so as to be clearly visible to a person from the exterior of a Marijuana Establishment.
+Display of Marijuana or Marijuana Products so as to be clearly visible to a person from the exterior of a Marijuana Establishment.

+Advertising through the marketing of free promotional items, including, but not limited to, gifts, giveaways, discounts, points-based reward systems, customer loyalty programs, coupons, and "free" or "donated" Marijuana, except as otherwise permitted by 935 CMR 500.105(4)(a)9. and except for the provision of Brand Name take-away bags by a Marijuana Establishment for the benefit of customers after a retail purchase is completed;

-Nothing in 935 CMR 500.105(4) prohibits a Marijuana Establishment from using a mark provided by the Commission which uses images of Marijuana.
+Nothing in 935 CMR 500.105(4): Advertising Requirements prohibits a Marijuana Establishment from using a mark provided by the Commission which uses images of Marijuana or Marijuana Products.

+CMOs shall comply with the requirements of each 935 CMR 500.105(4): Advertising Requirements and 935 CMR 500.105(4): Advertising Requirements with respect to the applicable license.
+A CMO may develop a single marketing campaign, provided, however, it shall apply the most restrictive requirements applicable under either license.

 Labeling of Marijuana and Marijuana Products.

 Labeling of Marijuana Not Sold as a Marijuana Product.
-Prior to Marijuana being sold or Transferred, a Marijuana Cultivator shall ensure the placement of a legible, firmly Affixed label on which the wording is no less than 1/16 inch in size on each package of Marijuana that it makes available for retail sale, containing at a minimum the following information:
+Prior to Marijuana being sold or Transferred, a Marijuana Establishment shall ensure the placement of a legible, firmly Affixed label on which the wording is no less than 1/16 of an inch in size on each package of Marijuana that it makes available for retail sale containing at a minimum the following information:

-The name and registration number of the Marijuana Cultivator that produced the Marijuana, together with the retail Licensee's business telephone number, electronic mail address, and website information, if any;
+The name and registration number, telephone number and email address of the Licensee that produced the Marijuana, together with the retail Licensee's business telephone number, email address, and website information, if any;

-The quantity of Usable Marijuana contained within the package;

-The date that the Marijuana Retailer or Marijuana Cultivator packaged the contents and a statement of which Licensee performed the packaging;
+The date that the Marijuana Establishment packaged the contents and a statement of which Licensee performed the packaging;

 A batch number, sequential serial number, and bar code when used, to identify the batch associated with manufacturing and Processing;

+Net weight or volume in US customary and metric units, listed in that order;

-The full Cannabinoid Profile of the Marijuana contained within the package, including THC and other Cannabinoid level;
+The full Cannabinoid Profile of the Marijuana contained within the package, including THC and other Cannabinoid levels;